-- 1. It is recommended that institutions ensure that new retail loans secured by residential property with an LTV of more than 90% do not exceed 10% of the total amount of such loans provided in any given quarter.
-Institutions should provide loans secured by residential property with an LTV of more than 90% only in justified cases, where a high probability of such loan being repaid has been identified and documented on the basis of a prudent assessment of the client's risk characteristics. - 2.
-It is also recommended that institutions ensure that the LTV of no retail loan secured by residential property exceeds 100%. - 3.
+Institutions should provide loans secured by residential property with an LTV in the given range only in justified cases, where a high probability of such loan being repaid has been identified and documented on the basis of a prudent assessment of the client's risk characteristics.

+- 2. It is also recommended that institutions ensure that the LTV of no retail loan secured by residential property exceeds - 2.1 100% until 30 September 2016; - 2.2 95% from 1 October 2016; - 2.3 90% from 1 April 2017. - 3.
 Institutions should not circumvent the LTV limits through the concurrent provision of unsecured consumer credit relating to the residential property concerned above and beyond retail loans secured by property. - 4.
 Institutions should determine collateral value for the purposes of calculating the LTV ratio in a prudent manner, proceeding in accordance with Regulation (EU) No 575/2013 of the European Parliament and of the Council (in particular Article 208(3)) and Decree No. 163/2014 Coll., Articles 22(a) and 22(b) and Annex 3, paragraphs 5(f) and 9(c).
 The CNB expects institutions to take into account in addition to expert opinions the cyclical position of the economy and any property price overvaluation in accordance with Decree 163/2014 Coll., Annex 3, paragraphs 5(h) and 9(c).